scouten/ericscouten.travel/content/2026/04-27+california/03-homeward-bound/index.md

 bounds = {sw = [37.304, -122.737], ne = [47.790, -121.802]}
 cover = "es-265-0693"
 cover_cdn_key = "img/v1/2026/05/es-265-0693"
+cover_alt = "An aerial view of a snow-capped volcanic peak glowing golden in low-angle sunlight, rising above hazy darker terrain with scattered clouds in the foreground."
 +++

 Today's trip brought us home, mostly above the clouds, but there was one brief moment over Oregon where we could see the mountains below.